1492: Conquest of Paradise: Plot

 Four years later, the natives are being forced to mine for gold.
 Moxica punishes one who fails to find any gold by cutting off his hand.
 The word of this act of violence spreads throughout the native tribes and they all disappear into the forest.
 Columbus begins to worry about a potential war, with the natives heavily outnumbering them.
 Upon return to his home, he finds his house set ablaze by Moxica and his followers, confirming his unpopularity among a certain faction of the settlers.
 Soon, the tribes arrive to fight the Spaniards and the island becomes war-torn.
 The settlers fight among themselves; Columbus' faction eventually prevails over Moxica's.
 Rather than be captured, Moxica commits suicide.
 Columbus' governorship is reassigned with orders for him to return to Spain.

 Columbus is accused of nepotism and offering administrative positions to his personal friends, thereby injuring the pride of the nobles such as Moxica; he is replaced by de Bobadilla.
 Columbus returns to Castile to be imprisoned, but is bailed out by his sons.
 When he is summoned by the queen, she is reluctantly convinced to allow him to make another voyage, with the proviso that he neither take his brothers nor return to the colonies.
 As an old man, Columbus is virtually forgotten in Spain, with the discovery of the New World being credited to Amerigo Vespucci.
 Columbus's son Ferdinand asks his father to tell him his story so he can transcribe it.

+Production

+Principal photography ran from December 1991 to March 1992.
+The New World sequences were shot on the central Pacific coast of Costa Rica, in Puntarenas Province: Columbus's landfall and the settlement of La Isabela were staged on the beaches around Playa Herradura, Punta Leona and Jacó, where roughly ten sets were built.
+The production hired about 170 Indigenous Costa Ricans as extras to portray the Caribbean islanders, paying around $35 a day; a newly formed national film commission helped secure the country as a location.
+Other locations included the Dominican Republic, the U.S. Virgin Islands, Spain (Cáceres, Trujillo, Seville and Salamanca) and Pinewood Studios in England.